Move it and Lose it Recipes

 Leeks have a milder taste than an onion and are used in many dishes either has the main event or for flavouring.
 Most of the leek can be used however the white and lighter green parts are preferred; the darker portion tends to have a tough texture but can be used in stocks for flavourings.

 Popular dishes include leek and potato soup and cock-a-leekie soup, however leeks can be enjoyed simply sautéed or used in salads.
-Our recipe this week is Chicken, leek and Dijon casserole.

 Week 2 (January) - Spring Greens